czi-catalystproject/hub-champion-training/episodes/introduction.md

 :::{grid-item}
 Objectives

-- identify the benefits a hub for interactive cloud computing provides
+- identify the benefits provided by a hub for interactive cloud computing
-- determine use cases for interactive cloud computing in your user community
+- recognise use cases for interactive cloud computing in their user community
-- understand your role and capacity as a Hub Champion to administer and support your hub
+- describe their role and capacity as a Hub Champion to administer and support their hub
 :::

 :::::